schibsted/spid-tech-docs/resources/articles/oauth-authentication-on-ios.md

 finalize the authentication on your app.

 SSO primarily works by redirecting users to SPiD on their devices.
-This can be done by opening the login/register dialogue in the Safari mobile browser.
-After the user logs in, or registers and verifies their account, Safari redirects the user back to the calling app via the app's custom URI scheme.
+This can be done by opening the login/register dialogue in the mobile browser.
+After the user logs in, or registers and verifies their account, the browser redirects the user back to the calling app via the app's custom URI scheme.
 The URL will contain an OAuth code that the app will need to post back to SPiD, along with the app's client credentials.
 In response to this, the app will receive an OAuth